An explanation

 Methodology.

 Webtone is a directory of websites and the third-party code they load.
-We visit each site twice — once with nothing blocked, once with a standard tracker-blocking list applied — and publish what we find: counts, categories, shapes, and a sound.
+We load each site once with nothing blocked and publish what we find: counts, categories, shapes, and a sound.
 The aim is not to shame a site for loading ads.
 It is to let you feel the weight of what normally happens silently.

 What counts as a tracker.